nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Only 3 keywords are accepted i.e. `pending`, `accepted`, `rejected`.

 Examples:
-* `filter pending` displays all applicants with the application status `pending`
+* `filter pending` displays all applicants with the application status `pending`.

 ### Deleting a scholarship application : `delete`

-Deletes the specified scholarship application from TrackAScholar.
+Deletes the specified scholarship application from TrackAScholar

 Format: `delete INDEX`

 * Deletes the scholarship application at the specified `INDEX`.
 * The index refers to the index number shown in the displayed applicant list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be a positive integer** 1, 2, 3, …​.

 Examples:
 * `list` followed by `delete 2` deletes the 2nd applicant in TrackAScholar.

 ### Clearing all entries : `clear`

-Clears all entries from data stored in TrackAScholar.
+Clears all entries from data stored in TrackAScholar

 Format: `clear`

 ### Exiting the program : `exit`

-Exits TrackAScholar.
+Exits TrackAScholar

 Format: `exit`

 ### Removing applicants by status : `remove`

-All applicants with the corresponding statuses stored in TrackAScholar are removed.
+All applicants with the corresponding statuses stored in TrackAScholar are removed

-Format: `remove [ACCEPTED/REJECTED]`
+Format: `remove ACCEPTED/REJECTED`

 * The user selects the applicant(s) with application status of either `ACCEPTED` or `REJECTED` to be removed from TrackAScholar.